HannahHealyQCA/1701QCA-Assessment2/index.md

 Page 4- Record Player

 A miniature record on a record player will begin to spin through the use of a motor.
 Music will also play through a speaker that I salvaged from an old home phone.
-The song is 'I Can't Help Falling In Love WIth You', to develop th evintage vibes more.
+The song is 'I Can't Help Falling In Love WIth You' by ELvis Presley, to develop th evintage vibes more.
 I have coded the song already and have this whole page working successfully for the final project.

 Page 5- Fireplace